nickdala/spring-boot-grpc-azure-storage-emulator/README.md

 ### Azure Storage Emulator

 The Azure Storage Emulator is a local emulator that provides a local development environment for Azure Storage.
-The Azure Storage service is exposed by the docker compose file `compose.yaml`.
+The Azure Storage service is defined in the docker compose file `compose.yaml`.

 ```yaml
 services: